An insider's guide to the pursuit of veterinary advanced training

 That doesn't surprise me; other than the VIRMP website, information about the matching program and advanced training positions is scattered throughout the internet.

-Obviously, the more you know about the whole process the better!
+Your school might have a lunch or evening lecture on the Match, and obviously, the more you know about the whole process the better!

 Wouldn't it be great if, after accessing said resource, you could attend the talks your school offers and meet with your mentors to actually ask insightful questions?